colyseus/docs/docs/index.md

 ## The Mindset

-The authoritative game server mindset is quite simple.
+The authoritative server mindset is quite simple.
 The Server validates the user actions, and clients are dumb visual representations of the current game state.

 The server should take care of all data involved in your game, such as positioning, speeds, collisions, etc.